 Eco Departamentos Huaraz | Exceptionally good value, with one bedroom apartments available for as little as £24 per night.
 Decoration is basic but of good quality with everything you could need.
 For more information or to check prices and availability, click here.

-Depending on whether you're heading north or south, the most common destinations before or after Huaraz are Trujillo and Lima.
+Depending on whether you're heading north or south, the most common destinations before or after Huaraz are Trujillo (for Huanchaco) and Lima.

-Trujillo to Huaraz is a little more tricky in that there are far fewer daily buses, especially if you choose to take the bus overnight like we did (we booked our ticket early afternoon the day before but even then we were in the last two available seats!).
-The bus takes around 9 hours and tickets can be bought for as little as 30 soles.
-From Trujillo, we advise you to make your way straight to Huanchaco.
+Trujillo to Huaraz is a little more tricky as there far fewer daily buses, especially if you choose to take the bus overnight like we did (we booked our ticket early afternoon the day before but even then we were in the last two available seats!).
+The bus takes around 9 hours and tickets can be bought for as little as S/.
+40 / £9 / $12 From Trujillo, we advise you then make your way straight to the beach town of Huanchaco.

-As with many places in Peru, this is no single central bus station in Huaraz, instead each company has their office which doubles up as their own pick up/drop off point but all the major companies have ticket offices and departures from the same street 'Jiron Simón Bolívar' (which is a 5-10 minute walk from most hostels).
+As with many places in Peru, this is no single central bus station in Huaraz; instead each company has their office which doubles up as their own pick up/drop off point.
+Thankfully though, all the major companies have ticket offices and departures on or very close to the same street 'Jiron Simón Bolívar' (which is a 5-10 minute walk from most hostels).

-You can find the collectivos running to Yungay or Caraz on the same street, a block or so past the bus long distance bus companies - just ask a local to point you in the right direction.
-There are regular departures, leaving when full, costing 5 soles (£1.2 / $1.5).
+For day trips from Huaraz, you will find collectivos running to Yungay and Caraz on the same street, a block or so past the bus long distance bus companies - just ask a local to point you in the right direction.
+There are regular departures, leaving when full, costing S/.
+5 /£1.2 / $1.

 We have experienced torrential rain storms and clear blue skies - and both dry and rainy season in Huaraz.